 Presenter Bios

-Dr Clare Mutzenich is research director at Lacuna Agency specialising in transportation mobility and human factors, with extensive experience in enhancing safety, accessibility, and efficiency in transport systems.
+Dr Clare Mutzenich is founder of Anthrometric an independent agency who specialize in high-impact research and advisory work at the intersection of human factors, public policy, and emerging technologies.
 Clare has led projects that bridge technology and inclusivity, including her recent work using VR simulations to explore adaptive designs for self-driving taxis for the Department for Transport and in collaboration with Loughborough University.
 She is highly skilled at integrating diverse perspectives, including neurodivergence, into research to deliver impactful outcomes.

 18:00 Registration, Drinks and Networking